Ab-Cloud-dev/100-Days-Of-DevOps-KodeKloud-Solutions-Explanation/Task-18-Configure LAMP server/README.md

 # LAMP Stack Setup with MariaDB

+a.
+Install httpd, php and its dependencies on all app hosts.

+b.
+Apache should serve on port 8089 within the apps.

+c.
+Install/Configure MariaDB server on DB Server.

+d.
+Create a database named kodekloud_db4 and create a database user named kodekloud_gem identified as password LQfKeWWxWD.
+Further make sure this newly created user is able to perform all operation on the database you created.

+e.
+Finally you should be able to access the website on LBR link, by clicking on the App button on the top bar.
+You should see a message like App is able to connect to the database using user kodekloud_gem

 ## Part A: Configure App Servers (stapp01, stapp02, stapp03)

 ### Step 1: Install HTTPD and PHP on stapp01